Bishal-Nengminja/Customer_Churn_Prediction/README.md

-#Customer Churn Prediction\
+Customer Churn Prediction\
 A comprehensive machine learning project for predicting customer churn using the Telco Customer Churn dataset.
 The project covers data analysis, cleaning, feature engineering, model building, and evaluation.

-#Project Overview\
+Project Overview\
-*Objective: Predict whether a customer will churn (leave) based on their demographic and service usage data.
+-Objective: Predict whether a customer will churn (leave) based on their demographic and service usage data.

 *Dataset: Telco Customer Churn dataset (Telco-Customer-Churn.csv)